-Eqn.~\ref{eq:alpha_chi0}, plotted in Fig.~\ref{fig:EIT}(a), depicts the expected Lorentzian absorptive line shape with half width at half maximum (HWHM) $\gamma_{13}$ and a maximum at $\Delta_{p} = 0$.
-Eqn.~\ref{eq:nr_chi0}, plotted in Fig.~\ref{fig:EIT}(b), depicts the expected dispersive line shape around probe-resonance, again with a HWHM of $\gamma_{13}$.
-In the immediate vicinity of resonance $\Delta_p \approx 0$ we see that $n_r \rightarrow 1 - {N}{|\mu_{13}|^{2}}{\Delta_{p}} / (2\epsilon_{0}{\hbar}{\gamma_{13}}^{2})$, i.e., $n_r (\omega_p)$ has a negative slope.
-This is the well-known ``anomalous dispersion" effect.
+Eq. (\ref{eq:alpha_chi0}), plotted in Fig.~\ref{fig:EIT}(a), depicts the expected Lorentzian absorptive line shape, with half width at half maximum (HWHM) $\gamma_{13}$ and a maximum at $\Delta_{p} = 0$.
+Eq. (\ref{eq:nr_chi0}), plotted in Fig.~\ref{fig:EIT}(b), depicts the expected dispersive line shape around probe-resonance, again with a HWHM of $\gamma_{13}$.
+In the immediate vicinity of resonance $\Delta_p \approx 0$, we see that $n_r \rightarrow 1 - {N}{|\mu_{13}|^{2}}{\Delta_{p}} / (2\epsilon_{0}{\hbar}{\gamma_{13}}^{2})$, i.e., $n_r (\omega_p)$ has a negative slope.
+This is the well-known ``anomalous dispersion" effect that occurs close to an atomic resonance and in which $n_r$ decreases with increasing optical frequency.
 By contrast, as we move further away from resonance we see that $n_{r}$ increases with frequency on either side.
-This is normal dispersion, consistent with the classic experiment of propagating white light through a glass prism and observing red light deviate the least, blue the most.
+This is normal dispersion, consistent with the classic experiment of propagating white light through a glass prism and observing that red light deviates the least and blue the most.